prof-legnard/cinf108-fall24/lab4/README.md

 Complete the following exercises in Python to include in your submissio `.py`.
 Try to structure your code according to the PEP-8 standard.
 You should run `lab4_tempate.py` to make sure to start you can print out 12 songs (this part is already written.)
 Then save a copy of this template with the normal convention of `lastname_firstname_lab4.py1`.
 Write additional code in your submission file to solve the following:

+1. Write the 12 songs in selected songs to a file called `setlist.txt`
 1. Add a line indicating a set break halfway through the set (what index would be applied).
 A set break can be indicated by text such as SET BREAK or lines or characters splitting the first half of the set list from the second i.e. ####, ------, %%%%%.
 See `demo_setlist.txt` for example output.
 1. Sometimes the band will be brought on for an encore, write and call a function to read in setlist.txt, and